 The Hat Man: Why Thousands See the Same Shadow Figure

-Why this specific figure
+Why this specific figure?

 That explains why people sense a presence during sleep paralysis.
 It doesn’t explain the hat.